 I pulled up short, and looked at him again.
 His blue eyes were were sincere and compelling.

 We stood talking in the street for a long time.
 His name was Underwood.
 While his face was lined and he was evidently older than I first thought, the more we talked and the more stories he shared, I found myself completely taken with him.
-Very quietly, he followed me back to the La Salle.
+He followed me back to the La Salle.

 We woke the next morning with the sun glowing around the edges of the blinds.